-Many people are holing up at home and have been for months, which often means that their cars are sitting idle in a garage or on the street.
+Many people are now sheltering at home and have been for weeks, which often means that their cars are sitting idle in a garage or on the street.
 While this can be a big money-saver when it comes to gas, not moving your car for weeks or months at a time can cause serious damage to your vehicle.

 Letting your car sit for too long could cause your battery to die.